AnitaCloudTech/aws-cloud-intro-labs/README.md

 - **KMS** – Manage encryption keys and encrypt data.
 - **CloudFront** – Create distributions to deliver content from S3.

+# AWS Key Management Service (KMS) Lab

+This lab introduces AWS KMS for managing encryption keys.

+## Objectives

+- Create a Customer Managed Key (CMK)
+- Assign permissions to users
+- Encrypt and decrypt data using KMS

+## Steps

+1. Open KMS in AWS Console
+2. Create a new key
+3. Define key administrators and usage permissions
+4. Encrypt sample data using the key
+5. Decrypt the data to verify
+6. Monitor key usage in KMS console

 ## Author

 Anita Mijatović